The warmest blanket materials. Lets look at Wool and Fleece. Which is the best choice for winter warmth?

 Merino wool comes from Merino sheep, a unique breed refined in New Zealand and Australia.
 They have some of the finest and softest wool of any sheep.

-So is Merino Wool the warmest blanket?
+So is Merino Wool the warmest blanket material?
 (Read on…)

 SHERPA FLEECE THROW BLANKET